Vienna is a city full of classical music, hearty cuisine, museum-apartments that belonged to the world’s most legendary composers, and so much more.

 Also known as Stephansdom, St. Stephen’s Cathedral was originally constructed in 1147 and is arguably the most renowned religious building in Vienna.
 One must enter inside to view its 18 altars, tombs, catacombs, and organs that have witnessed several major historical and religious events.
 In 2019, contemporary artist Peter Baldinger transformed the vault of the cathedral into a beautiful installation of Sky Full of Stones to celebrate Lent.
 There are 1332 stones made of paper attached to the ceiling to last for 40 days.
 If you can, try to catch a musical performance inside St. Stephen’s, it would be a lifelong unforgettable experience.

 Kegelgasse 36-38, 1030 Wien, Austria

 Stop by Hundertwasser House, which is an apartment building completed in the mid-80s.
-It featured 53 apartments, 4 offices, 16 private patios, and 3 communal terraces, with a total of 250 trees and bushes.
+It features 53 apartments, 4 offices, 16 private patios, and 3 communal terraces with a total of 250 trees and bushes.
 The roof is covered in earth and grass with big trees growing inside the rooms and branches extending from windows.

 Mozarthaus, Domgasse 5, 1010 Wien, Austria

-Mozarthaus is where the famous composer lived from 1784 to 1787, today it has been transformed into a popular museum.
-It spotlights stories behind some of Mozart’s famous operas and works, including: The Marriage of Figaro, and Requiem.
-You can also peek inside Mozart’s lavish lifestyle (did you know that Mozart loved to gamble?)
+Mozarthaus is where the famous composer lived from 1784 to 1787, and today, it has been transformed into a popular museum.
+It spotlights stories behind some of Mozart’s famous operas and works, including The Marriage of Figaro and Requiem.
+You can also peek inside Mozart’s lavish lifestyle (did you know that Mozart loved to gamble?).